Create engaging, fascinating posts your audience will read through to the end, bookmark for later and share with their friends.

 So what’s your topic going to be?
 What will your readers find interesting enough to pay attention to?

 There are many ways to find out.
-A good place to start is by checkout out the forums, chat groups and other communities in your niche.
-Find out what people are talking about, what questions they ask and what worries them.
+A good place to start is by checkout out the forums, chat groups, and other communities in your niche.
+Find out what people are talking about, what questions they ask, and what worries them.
 These will give you a broad picture understanding of the topics to cover.

 The next stop is keyword research.
-While it’s certainly not essential to optimize every blog post for the search engines, it’s a good way to go for most.
+While it’s certainly not essential to optimize every blog post for search engines, it’s a good way to go for most.
 Google has the ability to drive huge amounts of free traffic to your blog post, and you don’t want to pass on that opportunity lightly.

 There are plenty of tools to use for keyword research, and the best one will make a serious dent in your wallet.
-But simple blog post research, the free Keywords Everywhere Chrome (or Firefox) extension is hard to beat.
+But for simple blog post research, the free Keywords Everywhere Chrome (or Firefox) extension is hard to beat.
 You get keyword suggestions right in your browser as you search, complete with search volumes.